-Competition Commission proposes tough measures on motor insurers
+Competition Commission proposes tough measures on motor insurers in the Automotive Industry.

-In August 2018, South Africa's Competition Commission called for final comments on its far-reaching Code of Conduct for Competition in the Automotive Industry.
 The code will materially impact a range of stakeholders, including motor insurers.
 Following the consultation, stakeholders will have to decide whether or not to sign up to the code and be subject to extensive monitoring obligations.